Melissa McAninch (chair), Jennifer Diers (director), Amanda Clark, Alan Hastings, Tamara Masters, Tamala Strawser, Julianne Taylor

 Admission and retention in the teacher education program includes the following criteria:

 The education department encourages students to consider the advantages of study abroad.
-Specific internships and programs of study in teacher education are available at most overseas sites.
+Internships and programs of study in teacher education can be explored as growth opportunities.

-Final assessment of communication competency is normally made during the student teaching semester when students have established that they are able to communicate effectively in the elementary school classroom and complete written and oral projects for the Senior Seminar (EDUC 485).
-As a culminating experience, students must present their program portfolio to faculty members and peers.
+A final evaluation is made during the student teaching semester when students have established that they are able to communicate effectively in the school classroom and complete written and oral projects for the Senior/Professional Seminar (EDUC 485/486) course.
+As a culminating experience, students’ communication skills are evaluated as they present their program portfolio to faculty members and peers during the department’s Senior Showcase event.
+Attainment of “Meets Standard” in all assessed areas on the Senior Showcase rubric (see appendix) is required and includes the assessment of communication skills required for graduation by the college.

 Note: Students seeking teacher licensure must, in addition to these major requirements, complete all Teacher Licensure Requirements, listed following these major requirements.